 In this blog we are going to show how easy it is to create a Messenger chatbot that understands unstructured user input.
-We'll use Google’s API.AI for natural language processing (NLP) support.
+We'll use Google’s API.AI (rebranded as DialogFlow) for natural language processing (NLP) support.
 The bot will analyze the messages sent by users and respond appropriately.
 If a message is a greeting, the bot will respond with a greeting.
 If a message is not recognized, the bot with respond with a static message.

 These 2 cases represent the actions implemented by the bot.
 Each one of these actions is represented in API.AI with an intent.
 In Intwixt, each action is implemented as activities containing the logic necessary to send the appropriate message over Messenger.

 A typical development process for implementing NLP bots with API.AI and Intwixt involves switching back and forth between the tools provided by each.
 This can be easily done by working in two different browser sessions, running them side by side.
 API.AI is tightly integrated with the Intwixt tooling.
 Therefore, as the user makes changes in API.AI, they become visible in Intwixt.
 Some changes, like training the bot with new utterances for existing intents do not impact the bot implementation.
 The user should be able to make them without even restarting the bot.